 Nursing is a professional discipline which requires high standards of performance to ensure quality patient care.
 Failure to meet these expectations can place the student, staff and patients at physical and/or emotional risk.
-In order to safeguard these standards of practice, students are held to professional performance standards both academically and clinically.
+To safeguard these standards of practice, students are held to professional performance standards both academically and clinically.
 Violation of these standards can result in the placement of the student on progressive disciplinary action by the School of Nursing.
 While the intent of this policy is to provide general guidelines and clarify academic and clinical student expectations, each case will be evaluated objectively by the faculty/administrative team.
-See Policy # 14
+Policy #021